-“Homelands give Aboriginal people a sense of ‘home’ and a sense of belonging while contributing to their cultural responsibilities of caring for their country and managing the natural resources of their land and seas,” explains Northern Land Council CEO Kim Hill .
+“Homelands give Aboriginal people a sense of ‘home’ and a sense of belonging while contributing to their cultural responsibilities of caring for their country and managing the natural resources of their land and seas,” explains Kim Hill, CEO of the Northern Land Council .

 Extended families in the larger towns also frequently visit their homelands to spend restorative time there, reconnecting with their culture and traditional country.

 In 20016 the Australian Bureau of Statistics counted 547 homelands in the Northern Territory with 10,342 people, with an average of 19 people per community.
 In 2016 there were 630 homelands with an estimated minimum population of 4,532 and a maximum of 11,174.
 70% of homelands were occupied 70% of the time.